citusdata/citus_docs/develop/api_guc.rst

 connection pressure on workers.

-Without connection throttling, every multi-shard query creates connections on each worker proportional to the number of shards it accesses (in particular,
-#shards/#workers).
-Running dozens of multi-shard queries at once can easily hit
-worker nodes' ``max_connections`` limit, causing queries to fail.
+Without connection throttling, every multi-shard query creates connections on each worker proportional to the number of shards it accesses (in particular, up to #shards/#workers).
+Running dozens of multi-shard queries at once can easily hit worker nodes' ``max_connections`` limit, causing queries to fail.

 By default, the value is automatically set equal to the coordinator's own ``max_connections``, which isn't guaranteed to match that of the workers (see